opentok/opentok-rtc/README.md

    * `SIP.enabled` (config.json) / `SIP_ENABLED` (environment variable) -- Set this to `true`.

    * `SIP.username` (config.json) / `SIP_USERNAME` (environment variable) -- Set this to
-     the apiKey for the Nexmo account you created.
+     the API key for the Nexmo account you created.

    * `SIP.password` (config.json) / `SIP_PASSWORD` (environment variable) -- Set this to
-     the apiSecret for the Nexmo account you created.
+     the API secret for the Nexmo account you created.

    * `SIP.requireGoogleAuth` (config.json) / `SIP_REQUIRE_GOOGLE_AUTH` (environment variable) -- See
      [Google Authentication for Phone dial-out](#google-authentication-for-phone-dial-out)